 Captive vs. Independent Agents

 Captive: This type of agent is contractually only able to sell products from one company.
 For example, State Farm and Lincoln Heritage employ captive agents.
 While these agents and policies are a fine way to proceed, they might not be the best option.
-Since the agent has access to only one company, they cannot compare the qualifying criteria and prices offered by other burial insurance companies.
+Since the agent has access to only one company, they cannot compare other burial insurance companies’ qualifying criteria and prices.
 A lack of coverage options can lead to overpaying or denial.

 Independent: An independent agent or agency has access to as many companies as they choose.
-Being able to represent multiple carriers allows independent agencies to shop around based on your specific needs as they are not tied to just one provider.
+Representing multiple carriers allows independent agencies to shop around based on your specific needs as they are not tied to just one provider.

 Working with an independent agent will usually save you time and money because you can get the most optimized policy to fit your unique needs.